blade1989/EuroEditor/README.md

 ##[Real live demo of EuroEditor](http://www.eurobytes.nl/demos/EuroEditor/)

 For your pleasure.
 Go ahead and test it out.

 ##Features

  Some Feature that are working, or close to

  - Browse Button(Currently read Only)
   - MEGA(service)
   - Dropbox (service)
   - OneDrive
-  - Local.
-Files on your server, which EuroEditor is on.
+  - Local(Files on your server, which EuroEditor is on.)
-  - Search.
-For searching files you put on Mega, Dropbox, OneDrive and on your local server.
+  - Search(For searching files you put on Mega, Dropbox, OneDrive and on your local server.)
-  - Template.
-Choose a template, for the article your about to write.
+  - Template(Choose a template, for the article / page your about to write.)
+    - Parallax scrolling website.
+    - News paper like
+    - Power-point
  - Import documents, to post as articles(Not yet implemented).
  - Mail the link, and or entire article(Not yet implemented)
  - Edit Mode/Read only mode